 - An architecture competition yielded the ideal design for our future building.
 The administration has moved to the new premises on March 18 th 2013.
 Soon, the research departments will also be able to move into their state-of-the-art laboratories.

-- Ultimately, the institute will host about 350 employees (scientists, administrative and technical staff) and will have four departments, four junior research groups, together with independent groups and scientific visitors.
+- Ultimately, the institute will host about 350 employees (scientists, administrative and technical staff) and will have four departments and up to ten research groups.

 ... and its new building